Skip to main content

 }

 Before writing the file, the builder calls list_app_integration_keys to check the current app’s grant state without receiving secret values.
 Another app’s credential does not satisfy this app.
-After the agent configuration is approved, the builder writes integration-setup.json and calls present_integration_setup before app implementation continues.
+After the runtime policy is approved, the builder writes integration-setup.json and calls present_integration_setup before app implementation continues.
 The chat UI shows a compact “Instructions on how to set up …” card, and the worker syncs the setup metadata into the integrations settings page immediately.
 If requirements change later, the builder updates integration-setup.json with the complete current requirements and calls present_integration_setup again, which replaces this app’s grant set and re-syncs the integrations page.
 If the file is missing or invalid JSON, the platform does not register the integration.
 The file should use simple human language and verified links, not developer-only notes.

 Security policy